Tornamic/Tornamic/README.md

 ## About Me

+Pawn freelancer, C#/++ developer, Lua scripter.
 I'm open to new projects, collaborations, and talks about development.

 ## My Skills 💻